YanivHaliwa/Url-To-Text/readme.md

 ## Disclaimer:

 The developers of this tool are not responsible for any misuse or for any damages that may result from the use of this tool.
 Use at your own risk and discretion.

+## Author

+Created by [Yaniv Haliwa](https://github.com/YanivHaliwa) for security testing and educational purposes.